dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 3. Find your **Host** and **Environment ID** in dbt Cloud.
 Navigate to **Account Settings** and select **Projects** on the left sidebar.
 Select your project and then navigate to the **Semantic Layer** settings.
 You'll need this to authenticate in Google Sheets in the following step.
    - You can [generate your service token](/docs/dbt-cloud-apis/service-tokens) by clicking **Generate Service Token** within the Semantic Layer configuration page or navigating to **API tokens** in dbt Cloud.

-4. In Google Sheets, authenticate with your Host, dbt Cloud Environment ID, and Service Token.
+4. In Google Sheets, authenticate with your host, dbt Cloud environment ID, and service token.
    <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-and-gsheets.jpg" width="70%" title="Access your Environment ID, Host, and URLs in your dbt Cloud Semantic Layer settings.
 Generate a service token in the Semantic Layer settings or API tokens settings" />

 5. Start querying your metrics using the **Query Builder**.
 For more info on the menu functions, refer to [Custom menu functions](#custom-menu-functions).